TheStraying11/simpleConcepts/README.md

 		`button` :
 			the button class is a simple button with the following arguments:
-				text: (string) the text label of the button, textColor ({r, g, b, a}) color for the label, buttonColor ({r, g, b, a}) the color for the background (rectangle) of the button, x (number) the top left x co-ord of the button, y (number) the top left y co-ord of the button, width (number) the width of the button, height (number) the height of the button, callback (function) callback function for when the button is pressed, optional (table) this is a table filled with optional keyword arguments, these are as follows: mode = 'fill' (string) mode passed to love.graphics.rectangle rx = nil (number) rx passed to love.graphics.rectangle,
+				text: (string) the text label of the button, textColor ({r, g, b, a}) the color for the label, buttonColor ({r, g, b, a}) the color for the background (rectangle) of the button, x (number) the top left x co-ord of the button, y (number) the top left y co-ord of the button, width (number) the width of the button, height (number) the height of the button, callback (function) a callback function for when the button is pressed, optional (table) this is a table filled with optional keyword arguments, these are as follows: mode = 'fill' (string) mode passed to love.graphics.rectangle rx = nil (number) rx passed to love.graphics.rectangle,